-- From chudan take three steps forward starting with your right foot. - Stepping forward on your right foot, turn your hands slightly to the left and make a thrust18 toward the shidachi's chest.
+- 1. From chudan take three steps forward starting with your right foot. - 2.
+Stepping forward on your right foot, turn your hands slightly to the left and make a thrust19 toward the shidachi's chest.
 The shidachi parries the thrust. - 3.
 Return to chudan. - 4.
-Verify ai-chudan, then attack the shidachi. - Take two steps forward starting with your left foot. - On the first step, raise the bokuto up to the migi jodan position and prepare to strike the shomen of the shidachi. - On the second step, and with strong kiai, strike the shidachi's shomen with a feeling of sutemi; strike with the intent to cut all the way through. - Your gaze will momentarily leave the shidachi as you finish your cut.
+Verify ai-chudan, then attack the shidachi. - Take two steps forward starting with your left foot. - On the first step, raise the bokuto straight overhead, as in migi jodan, and prepare to strike the shomen of the shidachi. - On the second step, and with strong kiai, strike the shidachi's shomen with a feeling of sutemi; strike with the intent to cut all the way through as in ipponme. - Your gaze will momentarily leave the shidachi as you finish your cut.